-This topic describes the concepts, benefits, and application scenarios of WebSocket.
+This topic describes the concept, benefits, and application scenarios of WebSocket.

-WebSocket is a network protocol that enables interaction between a web browser and a web server over a persistent TCP connection.
+WebSocket is a new network protocol that enables interaction between a web browser and a web server over a persistent Transmission Control Protocol (TCP) connection.
 WebSocket supports full-duplex communications that allow the server to actively send data to the client.
-Therefore, WebSocket requires only one handshake to establish a bi-directional, full-duplex, persistent connection from a web browser to a server.
-This simplifies the message exchanges between clients and servers.
+Therefore, WebSocket requires only one handshake to establish a bi-directional, full-duplex, and persistent connection between the browser and the server.
+This simplifies the data exchanges between the client and the server.

-The disadvantage of this model is that the browser has to send an HTTP request to the server every time when an access request is received.
+The disadvantage of this model is that the browser has to continuously send requests to the server.
 HTTP requests may have a large header and a small payload.
-Sending such HTTP requests is a waste of bandwidth and other resources.
-The WebSocket protocol defined by HTML5 has the following benefits:
+The HTTP requests of this type result in a waste of bandwidth and other resources.
+The WebSocket protocol that is defined by HTML5 has the following benefits:

-- Each message exchanged between the client and the server contains a very small header, which has a size of about 2 bytes.
+- Each message that is exchanged between the client and the server contains a small header.
+The size of the header is about 2 bytes.

 - Instead of returning data after receiving a request from the browser, the server actively pushes data to the browser when new data is available.

-- The WebSocket protocol helps to reduce server resource and bandwidth usage and facilitate real-time communication.
+- The WebSocket protocol helps you minimize the usage of server and bandwidth resources, and facilitate real-time communication.

 |Live commenting||User A sends a live comment through a mobile phone and wants to use the mobile phone to view the live comments that are sent by other clients.
 To meet the requirements, you can use WebSocket to push the live comments that are sent by other clients to the mobile phone of User A. Then, User A can view the live comments that are sent by other users.|